safespring/docs/content/backup/howto/encrypted.md

   * Encryption

 will make sure neither client nor server will attempt dedup or compression to prevent waste of computing resources.
+It is not a hard requirement and if you want to encrypt only parts of it, select deduplication and compression as normal, then use options (described below) to point out the specific folders to encrypt.
 Note: It will not make encryption choices for your node in other regards.

 If you want to let the IBM client do the encryption you have to select